She Taxi (film)

-She Taxi is a 2015 Indian Malayalam language film directed by Saji Surendran and produced by John Arogyaswam.
-The film stars Kavya Madhavan and Anoop Menon in the lead roles.
+She Taxi is a 2015 Indian Malayalam language film directed by Saji Surendran and produced by Abraham Mathew.
+The film stars Anoop Menon and Kavya Madhavan in the lead roles.
 It is directed by Saji Surendran and the screenplay is based on a story written by him.
-The music is composed by Bijipal.
+The music is composed by Bijibal.

 Plot

 The film is centered around the character of Devayani, a female taxi driver.
 She had to take up the job due to the sudden death of her father.
 She has several problems in her life and is in search of something that would change her fortune.
-She takes a trip to Coorg with three college girls.
-In parallel to this journey was another troupe, dubbed as 'the bad boys with a mission' with Joe Joseph, KT Salman, and Umesh Pisharadi undertaking a trip.
+She takes a trip to Coorg with three girls Meera, Rupa and Sradha.
+In parallel to this journey was another troupe, dubbed as 'the bad boys with a mission' with Joe, Salman, Umesh Pisharadi alias Umpidi and their mentor undertaking a trip.
 These parallel journeys intersect along the way.
-Meanwhile, during the trip they come to know that Devayani knows Joe Joseph in advance of the trip.
-Later, it is revealed that the college girls were in search of a valuable painting which takes the group to the beautiful locations of Shimla.
+Meanwhile, during the trip they come to know that Devayani knows Joe in advance of the trip.
+Later, it is revealed that Meera and her friends were in search of a valuable painting which takes the group to the beautiful locations of Shimla.
 There they face various difficulties in reaching their goal.